zdravkov/kendo-docs/api/javascript/dataviz/ui/map.md

 #### Returns

-`kendo.dataviz.geometry.Point` The relative (view) coordinates that correspond to this mouse event.
+`kendo.geometry.Point` The relative (view) coordinates that correspond to this mouse event.

 #### Example - position elements over map on click
     <style>